 - Taxotere chemotherapy treatment

+In Pennsylvania, it is not necessary to prove that a company was negligent in order to file a product liability lawsuit.
+However, there are specific criteria you must prove in order for your claim to succeed.
 Under Pennsylvania’s product liability law, there are three primary ways in which a product can be considered legally defective.
 These are:

 - Design Defect – The product includes an unsafe feature or lacks a feature that makes it safe for use or consumption.